Work

 Research at provincial scale: 1,000 Ontarians and the vendors in between

-A structured research plan stalled twice against the residents it was meant to serve, while partner run sessions quietly invited agreement over evidence.
+A structured research plan failed because the method did not fit the residents it was meant to serve, while partner sessions were structured in ways that encouraged agreement instead of producing reliable evidence.

 The method bent to the people, not the reverse.